Can You Hurt People During Mania? Does A Bipolar Person Know Right From Wrong?

 The Actions of Someone With Bipolar Disorder

-When a person with Bipolar disorder experiences a manic episode, people tend to have racing thoughts.
+When a person with Bipolar disorder experiences a manic episode, they tend to have racing thoughts.
 They think fast, act impulsively, and may have a sense of grandiosity or large ego.
 As a result, they may lie or say things that are untrue about themselves to impress others.
 If they engage in substance abuse, their judgment is impaired, and they might struggle to know the difference between right and wrong because they're functionally impaired as a result of the substance use.

 Telling lies due to Bipolar disorder can be extremely dangerous.
 It can result in losing relationships, losing your job, and can ruin opportunities in your life.